CelestialEcho/Celestial-Tool/README.md

 <details>
 <summary>• Celestial Tool</summary>

-Celestial Tool is a versatile Python-based tool designed for a variety of tasks ranging from IP and domain analysis to web scraping and website analytics.
+Celestial Tool is a versatile Python-based tool designed for a variety of tasks ranging from IP and domain analysis to web scraping.
 The tool is built with convenience in mind, providing a user-friendly interface for users to access a range of functions.

 ## Key Features:
 - **IP and Domain Information:** Retrieve detailed information about your IP address or any other IP/domain, including location details using the IP2Location API.